 Heineken Light Low Carb Beer

-First off, this has 6.8g of carbs so it's not really "very low carb" compared to many other beers on the market.
-So you have to keep in mind that you're not saving a ton of carbs by drinking this.
+First off, Heineken Light has held steady, since its launch, at 6.8g of carbs.
+It's not really "very low carb" compared to many other beers on the market.
+You have to keep in mind that you're not saving a ton of carbs by drinking this.
 You could go much lower with other options on the market.
-That being said, it is less than regular Heineken so you could argue that if you were going to drink the regular stuff, at least you're saving yourself a bit by drinking this one.
+That being said, it is less than regular Heineken, which has 9.8g so you could argue that if you were going to drink the regular stuff, at least you're saving yourself a bit by drinking this one.

 This content was written by Lisa Shea.
 If you wish to use this content in any manner, you need written permission.
 Contact Lisa Shea for details.